jhochwald/PowerShell-collection/README.md

 ## Legacy Notice

-I no longer run Exchange, Skype for Business, or any other Office Server on Premises.
+I no longer run or use on any Premises _Exchange_, _Skype for Business_, or any other _Office-Server_.

 This is my personal [reaction](https://hochwald.net/microsoft-rolls-back-decision-to-take-away-internal-usage-rights-from-partners/) to the changes that Microsoft [announced](https://hochwald.net/microsoft-is-going-to-kill-internal-use-rights-benefit-for-partners/) for the Internal Use Rights (IUR) program.

-I know that they decided to reverse that changes and in theory, I could still legally use the software.
-However, I decided to decommission everything licensed under the terms of the Internal Use Rights (IUR) program.
+I know that they decided to reverse that changes!

-In my opinion, the community always should have some benefits from the Internal Use Rights (IUR) program and/or Action Pack.
-Now that I decided to drop out, there will be no more such benefits.

-I will _no longer maintain_ the scripts related to Microsoft Office (on Premises) servers.
+I will _no longer maintain_ the scripts related to Microsoft Office-Servers.
 They will remain here, but unmaintained.
+I will not develop any new Microsoft Office-Servers related stuff, but sometimes I might release something I created in a project.

 Fork the repository and maintain or extend them if you like to.
 The [License](https://github.com/jhochwald/PowerShell-collection/blob/master/LICENSE) allows that easily.

+My own small consulting business is now cloud native, and I pay the regular price for the Microsoft 365, and Azure services.
+Like I do for some Amazon AWS services.
+But I also decided to drop the Microsoft Partner Programm (after the old silver status expired and I started my new small consulting business) and let all the certifications expire.

+Nothing offensive, nothing against Microsoft!
+A result of the pressure that the [announcement](https://hochwald.net/microsoft-is-going-to-kill-internal-use-rights-benefit-for-partners/) of Microsoft generated on my old business.

 ## Please note

 Some, or better most, of the stuff here was a function.

 This is because I like functions more (my personal preference).
-I converted most to single files.
+I converted some to single files.

 You can convert them back if you like.